 "The increasing adoption rate of both solar technology and electric vehicles has led to the development of solar carports as an obvious and practical application."

 Solar carports are a simple yet clever combination of protecting vehicles and their users from the elements, charging electric vehicles, and harnessing renewable energy from the sun to do so.
 They use similar equipment as ground-mounted solar panel systems and therefore require a similar installation process as well.
-Solar carports are esentially taller ground-mounted solar panels arrays, lifted higher to accomodate and shelter the vehicle and the EV charging station below.
+Solar carports are essentially taller ground-mounted solar panels arrays, lifted higher to accommodate and shelter the vehicle and the EV charging station below.